Yanbian Korean Autonomous Prefecture: History

 On the 3rd of September 1952, the Yanbian Autonomous Region was established.
 This was the sixth of over 157 different administrative areas created in the 1950s for ethnic minorities in China.
 In December 1955, Yanbian was 'administratively downgraded' to an Autonomous Prefecture due to its 'insufficiently large' population.
-It now sits one level below the Jinlin provincial government which, despite containing many ethnic-majority counties, is a regional not an ethnic province.
+It now sits one level below the Jilin provincial government which, despite containing many ethnic-majority counties, is a regional not an ethnic province.

 During the Cultural Revolution, ethnic Koreans were killed and persecuted in Yanbian.
 Many non-Han Chinese residents of Yanbian were suspected to be disloyal to the Chinese state, and subsequently beaten, killed, publicly humiliated, fired, exiled or imprisoned.

 Many Yanbianese Koreans died in the Korean Civil War.
 Of the Yanbianese fatalities, 90% were ethnic Koreans.

-In 1952, the Korean migrants comprised some 60% of the local population, but by 2000 that was down to 32%.
+In 1952, the Korean migrants composed some 60% of the local population, but by 2000 that was down to 32%.
 The Chinese authorities subsidize Korean language schools and publications, but also take measures to prevent an emergence of Korean irredentism in the area.

-In July 1982, national census data indicates there were around 1.8 million ethnic Koreans in China, the overwhelming majority of which (over 755,000) residing in Yanbian.
+In July 1982, national census data indicates there were around 1.8 million ethnic Koreans in China, with over 755,000 residing in Yanbian.
 The provincial capital, Yanji, was around 56% Korean, with the highest concentration situated in Longjing County, at a 65.1% majority.
 Overall, the area of Yanbian was reported to be 40.3% ethnically Korean.

 From the late 1990s, the Chaoxianzu have assimilated into mainstream Chinese culture with increasing speed, often switching to daily use of Chinese and choosing to attend Chinese-language schools.